paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-validator-disabling.md

 ## Context:

 A crucial point to understand is that as of the time of writing all slashing events as alluded to in the begging are delayed for 27 days before being executed.
 This is primarily because it gives governance enough time to investigate and potentially intervene.
 For that duration when the slash is pending the stake is locked and cannot be moved.
-Time to deposit is 28 days which ensures that the stake will eventually be slashed before being withdrawn.
-Disabling has to protect us for that whole period in between the offense and the actual execution.
+Time to unbond you stake is 28 days which ensures that the stake will eventually be slashed before being withdrawn.

 ## Design: